dominicegginton/spinner/README.md

 ## Documentation 📚

 #### Creating a Spinner
-To create a spinner, initialize and instance of the `Spinner` class.
+To create a spinner, initialize an instance of the `Spinner` class.
 The initializer takes the following arguments:
 - `pattern: SpinnerPattern` The pattern that the spinner will display
-- `text: String` The text that will displayed next to the spinner
+- `text: String` The text that will be displayed next to the spinner
 - `speed: Double` The speed the animation
 - `color: Color` The color of the spinner
 - `format: String` The format of the spinner